-The support plan for renewable energy sources was prepared to be sent to the European Commission’s Directorate-General for Competition, after which public consultation are to be launched, Energy Press reported.
-The scheme is based on feed-in premiums paired with tenders, along European Union’s guidelines.
+The support plan for renewable energy sources was prepared to be sent to the European Commission’s Directorate-General for Competition, after which public consultations are to be launched, Energy Press reported.
+The scheme is based on feed-in premiums paired with tenders, along the European Union’s guidelines.

 Information on the plan was met with positive reactions in the sector of photovoltaics, while investors in wind and small hydropower firms don’t see sustainable investments without significant power potential in their segment.